rg71819/MyITNotes/_posts/2025-12-07-ShellScriptingBasics.markdown

     - `#!/bin/bash`
     - `echo "Hello, World!"`

 - Variables: Think of variables like a labeled container that can hold values for your script.
 In scripting we can use variables to store data.
 In shell scripting variables are defined without any data type and can hold numbers, strings, etc. You can assign values to variables as shown below.
+If you need to use the value of a variable anywhere in your script you can use `"$variable_name"` or `${variable_name}`.
     - `name="Ravi"`
     - `echo "Hello, $name"`
+    - `echo "Hello, ${name}"`

 - Environment Variables: environment variables have system information stored in them, you can use this in scripts to retrieve information such as your home directory, user id etc. Here are some examples:
     - `$HOME`: stores user home directory